karolcholewa/blog/_posts/2023-02-02-mc-roles-and-permissions.md

 title: "Marketing Cloud Roles and Permissions"
 categories: [SFMC]
 ---
 There are five standard Roles which give access to features related to functions alike.
-Each role has a set of permissions that allows users perform specific task.
+Each role has a set of permissions that allow users perform specific task.
 In addition to the MC Roles, there are four Email Studio or Classic Roles.
 While it is hard to remember all the combinations, there are three rules for the permissions: **explicitly granted, explicitly denied, not explicitly granted/denied**&hellip;

 ## Standard Roles
 The roles are listed from the most to the least access.